kettubot/kettu-docs/Guides/Badges.md

 <img class="emoji" alt="ArtHunter" src="https://cdn.discordapp.com/emojis/714985621751463989.png?v=1"> Art Hunter

 These people have helped find art images used in Kettu's social commands or suggested responses.
-[Click here](https://kettu.cc/docs/Guides/Suggesting) to learn how to suggest art and repsonses for Kettu!
+[Click here](https://kettu.cc/docs/Guides/Suggesting) to learn how to suggest art and responses for Kettu!

 --------